christiankay/SDC_projects_P3_Behavioral-Cloning/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use a stack of convolutional layers with non-linear activation functions to extract relevant features from the image data.
+Fully connected layers were used at the and of the model to connect the convolutional layers with the steering angle / output.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA self driving car model.
+I thought this model might be appropriate because it has different convolutional layers in sequence connected via activation functions to extract complex geometries from the training images.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that it had less parameters (dropout layers).

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Then I increased the training data set by using also flipped images(vertical) and inverted steering angles.
+I also created additional image data from the left and right camera of the simulator.
+In that case, the steering angle was slightly corrected by a constant factor (code lines 53 and 60).

+The model was built by training the model through 5 epochs.
+For now only models with this amount of epochs are able to successful drive the track.
+I have also training models with 3 and 7 epoch both approaches are not feasible.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 96-104) consisted of a convolution neural network with the following layers and layer sizes

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+1. 16x8x8
+2. 16x8x8
+3. 32x5x5
+4. 64x5x5
+5. 32x3x3

 ####3.
 Creation of the Training Set & Training Process